The Inga genus is a group of tropical shrubs and trees, with nitrogen-fixing roots,

 (strongly acidic to slightly alkaline).
 Performs better with moderate organic content.
-Some varieties a 0-10-0 ratio fish emulsion based fertilizer monthly to supply potassium.
-Use 2-3 tablespoonfuls of magnesium sulfate, in water, monthly, poured around the drip line of the tree, month, to supply magnesium.
+Some varieties Use a 0-10-0 ratio fish emulsion-based fertilizer applied monthly to provide potassium.
+Mix 2-3 tablespoons of magnesium sulfate in water, and pour around the drip line of the tree every month, to supply magnesium.
 The tree has low salt tolerance.

 Mulch: To retain soil moisture.